The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/port-orange-fl-5539-s-williamson-blvd.md

 latitudeLongitude = ["29.10794462","-81.03516003"]
 +++

-***5539 S Williamson Blvd*** was a Chuck E. Cheese's that opened on December 26, 2013, and closed on September 29, 2022, with a {{< wiki-link "Circles of Light" >}}.
+***5539 S Williamson Blvd*** was a Chuck E. Cheese's that opened on December 26, 2013, and closed on September 29, 2022, with a [Circles of Light].
 A new location scheduled to be built on the site of the former location will reopen in late 2024 with the 2.0 remodel.

 ## Stages

-When the store opened, they had a Circles of Light, 32M, the animatronic came from the {{< wiki-link "Dallas, TX (13364 Montfort Dr)" >}} location; which was originally removed in September 2012.
+When the store opened, they had a Circles of Light, 32M, the animatronic came from the [Dallas, TX (13364 Montfort Dr)] location; which was originally removed in September 2012.
 The robot had 16M legs and therefore no foot tap movement when it was installed in Port Orange.

 ## History